onera/Cassiopee/Distributor2/doc/source/Distributor2.rst

     When using distributed trees, prescribed must be a dictionary containing the zones names as key, and the prescribed proc as value.
     weight is also a dictionary where the keys are the zone names and the weight as the value.
     It is not mandatory to assign a weight to all the zones of the pyTree.
-Default value is assumed 1, only different weight values can be assigned to zones. t can be either a skeleton or a loaded skeleton pyTree for useCom=0 or useCom='match', but must be a loaded skeleton tree only for the other settings.
+Default value is assumed to be 1, only different weight values can be assigned to zones. t can be either a skeleton or a loaded skeleton pyTree for useCom=0 or useCom='match', but must be a loaded skeleton tree only for the other settings.